rogers-j/hanabi-conventions/Reference.md

   * It is the first turn and nothing is played on the stacks.
   * Alice clues Bob red, touching a red card on slot 1 as a *Play Clue*.
   * Bob immediately right-clicks on the card and writes a note" of "red 1".
   * This card is now "locked in" as a red 1.
-No future clues or actions from other players can ever change that.
+When using conventions to interpret subsequent clues, they do not contradict this.

 #### Information Lock with a Superposition